CPMpy/cpmpy/docs/unsat_core_extraction.md

 print(mus(m.constraints))
 ```

-We welcome any additional examples that use CPMpy in this way!!
+We welcome any additional examples that use CPMpy in this way!
 Here is one example: the [MARCO algorithm for enumerating all MUS/MSSes](http://github.com/tias/cppy/tree/master/examples/advanced/marco_musmss_enumeration.py).
 Here is another: a [stepwise explanation algorithm](https://github.com/CPMpy/cpmpy/blob/master/examples/advanced/ocus_explanations.py) for SAT problems (implicit hitting-set based).

 More information on how to use these tools can be found in [the tools API documentation](./api/tools.rst)

-One OR-Tools specific caveat is that this particular (default) solver its Python interface is by design _stateless_.
+One OR-Tools specific caveat is that this particular (default) solver's Python interface is by design _stateless_.
 That means that, unlike in PySAT, calling `s.solve(assumptions=bv)` twice for a different `bv` array does NOT REUSE anything from the previous run: no warm-starting, no learnt clauses that are kept, no incrementality, so there will be some pre-processing overhead.
-If you know of another CP solver with a (Python) assumption interface that is incremental, let us know!!
+If you know of another CP solver with a (Python) assumption interface that is incremental, let us know!

 A final-final note is that you can manually warm-start OR-Tools with a previously found solution through `s.solution_hint()`; see also the MARCO code linked above.